sensedeep/senselogs/README.md

 #### setFilter(filter: string | array)

-Set the filter levels described by the given filter.
-The filter may be a comma separated string or an array of levels.
+Set the filter channels described by the given filter parameter.
+The current filter set specifies the channels that enabled to emit log data.

-The current filter set specifies the levels that enabled to emit log data.
-If filter is null, this call will remove all filter levels.
-If filter is set to 'default', the filter levels will be restored to the default defined via the constructor.
+The filter may be a comma separated string or an array of channels.
+If filter is null, this call will remove all filter channels.
+If filter is set to 'default', the filter channels will be restored to the default defined via the constructor.

-#### setLevels(levels: string | array)

-Set the given levels as the set of levels.
-The levels property may be a comma separated string or an array of levels.
-A level is a simple word that may be published as a method on the logger instance.
-For example, a level of `highlight` would expose the
-`log.highlight()` method to log at the `highlight` level.

-The log level is added to the context when a message is emitted as `@level`.

 #### setOverride(filter: string | array, expire: number)

-Set the override filter levels described by the given filter.
-The override filter will augment the default filter with additional levels until the `expire` time has been reached.
-When override levels are defined, the enabled levels are those defined by the union of the filter levels and the override levels.
+Set the override filter channels described by the given filter.
+The override filter will augment the default filter with additional channels until the `expire` time has been reached.
+When override channels are defined, the enabled channels are those defined by the union of the filter channels and the override channels.

-The filter may be a comma separated string or an array of levels.
+The filter may be a comma separated string or an array of channels.
 If the filter is null, this call will clear all overrides.

 Expire is a Unix epoch date (seconds since Jan 1 1970).

 #### setSample(filter: string | array, percentage: number)

-Set the sampling filter levels described by the given filter.
-The filter may be a comma separated string or an array of levels.
+Set the sampling filter channels described by the given filter.
+The filter may be a comma separated string or an array of channels.

 The sample filter will augment the filter and override filter for the given percentage of requests.
 Set percentage to a positive percentage (may be fractional).
-When sample levels are defined, the enabled levels are those defined by the union of the filter levels, the override levels and the sample levels.
+When sample channels are defined, the enabled channels are those defined by the union of the filter channels, the override channels and the sample channels.

 If the filter is null, this call will remove all samples.

 #### Level APIs

-The standard levels and method signatures are:
+The standard channels and method signatures are:

 ```typescript
     data(message: string, context: {}): void;